For more information on working with Parkinson’s please visit Parkinson’s Europe website.

 “We, as a community, need to understand more about the economic impact of Parkinson’s on national healthcare systems and on society, and this survey will hopefully provide some much-needed insight.
 We urge everyone to share this survey as widely as possible.”

-The survey is running until 31 October and is open to everyone in the Parkinson’s community.
+The survey is running until 31 October and is open to everyone in Parkinson’s community.
 To take part click here.

 Share this story